 You don’t need much.
 Before you start, gather:

-• Fresh potting mix suited to your plant.
+- Fresh potting mix suited to your plant.
 A general indoor potting mix works for most tropicals.
-Succulents and cacti need a coarser, faster-draining blend.
+Succulents and cacti need a coarser, faster-draining blend, and the succulent care guide explains what that faster-draining setup should look like.

 How to Repot a Plant: Step by Step